kylemackie1/PatternAnalysis-2025/recognition/ConvNeXt-48035657/README.md

     4. Attention Weight Plots - evaluation of which slices appear to be most informative and discriminative for classfying AD vs NC

 These figures can be seen below:

+## References

+IA.
+(2025).
+What Is Alzheimer's Disease?
+Retrieved October 26, 2025, from National Institute on Aging: https://www.nia.nih.gov/health/alzheimers-and-dementia/what-alzheimers-disease

+Taylor, E. (2022).
+All you need to know about brain scans and dementia.
+Retrieved October 26, 2025, from Alzheimer's Research UK: https://www.alzheimersresearchuk.org/news/all-you-need-to-know-about-brain-scans-and-dementia/

+Zhuang Liu, H. M.-Y. (2022).
+A ConvNet for the 2020s.
+Conference on Computer Vision and Pattern Recognition (CVPR) (pp. 11976–11986).
+IEEE (Institute of Electrical and Electronics Engineers).
+Retrieved October 15, 2025